Harrah's Las Vegas: Shows and entertainers

 Skintight, an adult-themed musical show, opened in 2000.
 It featured a variety of songs.
 Producer Greg Thompson described the show as "MTV meets Playboy".
 Cynthia Brimhall, a Playboy Playmate, was among the show's dancers.
 It ran in the Clint Holmes Theater and had a 70-minute runtime.
 Skintight ended in 2006, and was replaced by Bareback, a topless musical show also by Thompson.
 Bareback featured a country music soundtrack.
 The show previously played at Harrah's Reno, and its success there prompted the move to Las Vegas, where it ended after a five-month run.

 Legends in Concert, one of the longest-running shows in Las Vegas history, moved to Harrah's in 2009, relocating from the adjacent Imperial Palace casino.
 The show features singers who impersonate notable performers such as Elvis Presley and David Bowie.
 It ran at Harrah's for four years.
 Million Dollar Quartet, a musical, opened in 2013.
 It surpassed 1,000 performances in 2015, before closing a year later.
 Menopause The Musical opened in the Improv Showroom in 2015.
 It later moved to the Harrah's Cabaret space, and continues its run as of 2021.
 Since 2016, Harrah's has also featured X Country, a country music-themed adult revue.

 Tenors of Rock, a rock cover band consisting of British tenors, performed in the Harrah's Showroom from 2017 to 2019.
 Singer Donny Osmond began a residency at Harrah's in 2021.
+Hyprov, a comedy show that is a fusion of stage hypnosis and improvisation, performed its first preview show on June 10, 2023, at the Harrah's Showroom, where it is in residency.